mwotton/mwotton.github.io/resume.md

 ## Skills

   - primarily Haskell and PostgreSQL
-  - have also worked professionally in Python, Ruby, C, shell, perl (both standalone and PL/pgSQL)
+  - have also worked professionally in Java, Python, TypeScript, C, shell, perl (both standalone and PL/pgSQL) and Ruby
   - distributed systems design and implementation
   - backend web development
   - some embedded systems work

 ## Work History

+### LambdaLabs OU (solo operator/consultant, 2020-present)
+  - provided web crawling services & data (Python, Haskell)
+  - optimised critical code for a Sydney Haskell startup getting it down from minutes to half a second.
+  - built a timetable solver for a medical startup using Java and TypeScript that produced significantly better results while respecting existing semantics (using generative testing with MiniTSis, which was written for this.)
+  - implemented a favicon healthcheck site (TypeScript, Haskell)
+  - built a system for automatically generating Scrapy web crawlers from a base URL using LLMs (Haskell)
+  - built a decision tree generator using LLMs to answer legal questions (Python)

-### SimSpace (Lead Software Engineer, Oct 2017-present)
+### SimSpace (Lead Software Engineer, Oct 2017-2020)
   - authored a resource management web app for deciding when a given network could be built, given the resources available.
 Squeal/Servant
   - authored a query language & compiler for content search.
   - wrote [squealgen](https://github.com/mwotton/squealgen) in order to automatically	generate haskell-level types from a given database and integrated it into	the SimSpace build process.
   - extensive database query profiling and optimisation.
   - added infrastructure for database-level testing with automatic migration.